 Focuses on understanding human action in administrative situations and on developing personal capacities for effective action in varied and difficult organizational situations.

-Certificate in Organizational Change
+Graduate Certificate in Organizational Change

 The Graduate Certificate in Organizational Change provides students with a conceptual framework for analyzing, intervening in, and changing organizations.
 Students gain a deeper understanding of the contemporary challenges to organizations, particularly in the public and nonprofit sectors.
 This certificate is designed for students who plan to, or are currently, consulting in organizations or who are functioning as change agents in their management roles.